mark-watson/PythonAIBook/manuscript/SymbolicMath.md

 The `log` case is worth pausing on: the antiderivative of `log(u)` is `u·log(u) - u` (verify by the product rule and chain rule).
-This is the one rule in the file whose result is not just "scale the outer function" — it genuinely restructures the expression — and the self-check in the next section will confirm it numerically.
+This is the one rule in the file whose result is not just "scale the outer function"; it genuinely restructures the expression, and the self-check in the next section will confirm it numerically.

 ### The top-level dispatcher